carbonplan/glsl-geo-projection/README.md

 ## license

-All the original code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+All the original code in this repository is [MIT](https://choosealicense.com/licenses/mit/)-licensed.
 The library is based closely on [d3-geo](https://github.com/d3/d3-geo/blob/main/LICENSE) and [d3-geo-projection](https://github.com/d3/d3-geo-projection/blob/main/LICENSE).
 We request that you please provide attribution if reusing any of our digital content (graphics, logo, copy, etc.).